NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 }
 ```

 This way a value for 'state' will always be generated.
 This may seem unintuitive but the reason this works comes from how the diff is calculated.
-When generating the diff, the target configuration and the desired configuration is compared (per line).
+When generating the diff the target configuration and the desired configuration is compared (per line).
 The target config will be:

 ```
 state block
 ```

-The desired config will be:
+And the desired config will be:

 ```
 state active